uob-fintech/uob-fintech.github.io/README.md

-# Bristol Fintech group page
+# University of Bristol Financial Engineering Lab (FEL)

-This is repository for [Bristol Fintech](https://uob-fintech.github.io).
+This is repository for [Bristol Financial Engineering Lab (FEL)](https://uob-fintech.github.io).
 We use Jekyll to run our Github page that builds upon the templates from the [Bristol CNU webpage](https://bristolcnu.github.io/) and the [Kording lab webpage](http://kordinglab.com/).

 ## Run the page locally